Economy of the Philippines: Composition by sector

 As a newly industrialized country, the Philippines is still an economy with a large agricultural sector; however, the country's service industry has expanded recently.
 Much of the industrial sector is based on processing and assembly operations in the manufacturing of electronics and other high-tech components, usually from foreign multinational corporations.

 Filipinos who go abroad to work–-known as Overseas Filipino Workers or OFWs—are a significant contributor to the economy but are not reflected in the below sectoral discussion of the domestic economy.
 OFW remittances is also credited for the Philippines' recent economic growth resulting in investment status upgrades from credit ratings agencies such as the Fitch Group and Standard & Poor's.
-From more than US$2 billion worth of remittance from Overseas Filipinos sent to the Philippines in 1994, this significantly increased to a record US$36.14 billion in 2022.
+From more than US$2 billion worth of remittance from Overseas Filipinos sent to the Philippines in 1994, this significantly increased to a record US$38.34 billion in 2024 and represented 8.3 percent of the country's GDP.

 Agriculture

-As of 2022, agriculture employs 24% of the Filipino workforce accounting for 8.9% of the total GDP.
+As of 2022, agriculture employs 24 percent of the Filipino workforce accounting for 8.9 percent of the total GDP.
 The type of activity ranges from small subsistence farming and fishing to large commercial ventures with significant export focus.